asift91/WordPress/README.md

 The next step is to take the above values returned by the Service Principal creation and use them to define *environment variables* in Travis CI.

-The following link shows how to set up per repository environment variables in Travis CI: https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings Using this documention set up the following three *hidden* environment variables in Travis CI for your fork of this repository.
+To set up per repository environment variables in Travis CI: [click here]( https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings) Using this documention set up the following three *hidden* environment variables in Travis CI for your fork of this repository.

 * **SPNAME** - The value of the *name* parameter returned by the Service Principal create proccess.
 * **SPPASSWORD** - The value of the *password* parameter returned by the Service Principal create proccess.